newcastle-biostatistics/newcastle-biostatistics/content/methodology_research/transforming_imid_trials/demo.md

 ### Applying research in practice

 A critical part of the project will be to apply the methods in real trials.
+Collaborations on academic and industry trials are both of interest.

 We are very keen to hear from those interested in conducting innovative IMID trials and discussing potential collaboration: please contact [James Wason](/staff/james_wason/).